 South Australia

 South Australia (SA) is a state in the southern central part of Australia.
-It covers some of the aridest parts of the country, with a total land area of 984,321 square kilometres (380,048 sq mi), it is the fourth-largest of Australia’s states and territories by area, and the second smallest state by population.
+It covers some of the aridest parts of the country, with a total land area of 984,321 square kilometres (380,048 sq mi).
+It is the fourth largest of Australia’s states and territories by area, and the second smallest state by population.

-Read more on the South Australia https://en.wikipedia.org/wiki/South_Australia
+Read more on South Australia https://en.wikipedia.org/wiki/South_Australia

 Map of South Australia